 When talking about Rosacea medication selection, we like to let you know that we are keenly aware of the high cost of some prescription medications.
 We want the best treatments for each patient, and we want you to get the best price for medications.
 There are a variety of factors that lead to the ultimate cost of a medication.
 These can vary from person to person based on your prescription medication coverage, deductible, pharmacy used, and availability of a medication at any given time.
 Though one typically expects generics to be less expensive than brand names, sometimes the opposite is true.

 Even though we work to select the best and most reasonably priced medications in every case, we are committed to working with all patients to adjusting plans if they find unforeseen medication expenses.
 Though this process can be an ongoing one that requires some back-and-forth discussion between our clinic, the patient, and the pharmacy, we have found it to be very successful at keeping down the costs of prescription medications.

 Last but not least for treatment of rosacea, specialty lasers can be extremely effective for reducing the redness of rosacea.
 At our Omaha clinic we have one of the best lasers in the world for this—the VBeam Perfecta.
 This is Pulsed Dye Laser (PDL) that safely and effectively removes discolorations, including rosacea, sun-spots, age spots, freckles, as well as other vascular and pigmented abnormalities.
 The two most notable drawbacks to laser are that its benefits are generally not permanent (some patients need touch-up repeat treatments) and often medical insurance does not cover the cost of treatment.

 Advanced Dermatology of the Midlands Omaha & Council Bluffs

-As you can see, there are many different rosacea, treatment options available.
-If you have rosacea, consider seeing one of our expert dermatology providers at Advanced Dermatology of the Midlands.
+As you can see, there are many different options to treat rosacea.
+If you have rosacea or symptoms of rosacea, consider seeing one of our expert dermatology providers at Advanced Dermatology of the Midlands.